Images

 Seal customers benefit from what the brand calls 'a high-voltage electric drive boost charging solution', which allows for faster charging.
 This technology innovatively uses the motor inductor to replace the boost inductor, to meet the 420-750V voltage range of charging piles with high-power DC charging.
 During the charging process, this BYD's drivetrain reduces the heat generation of the charging and distribution assembly for more reliable performance.

 The Seal offers an 11kW 3-phase on-board charger for AC charging, and the 91.3kWh version can be fast-charged at a DC ultra-fast charging station at up to 230kW; it's up to 150kWh for the smaller 82.5kWh battery.
-With the 91.3kWh model, the battery can be charged from 10% to 80% in just 24 minutes (it's 32 minutes with the 82.5kWh model).
+With most Sealion 7s, the battery can be charged from 10% to 80% in 32 minutes (a time which falls to 24 minutes with the 'Excellence' model).
+As for charging from home, well using a typical 7.4kW wallbox, a full charge would need 13.5 hours for the 'Comfort' and 'Design' models - or 14.9 hours for the 'Excellence' version.
+You may be fortunate enough to be able to charge via an 11kW wallbox using a three-phase supply and, if so, 18.6 hours would be needed for a full charge for the 'Comfort' and 'Design' models - or 9.6 hours for the 'Excellence' version.

 You'd think that BYD building, designing and owning this car's entire set of EV drivetrain components (including battery and semiconductors) would allow the company to make the Seal able to offer a truly modern 800V electrical architecture capable of allowing charging with the new breed of ultra-rapid DC public chargers - something we've already seen in this class with the Hyundai Motor Group products.
 But no, it's the same conventional 400V system as everyone else uses.